Dear Military Service Member,

 “They have been managing my home since 2010 and I couldn’t be happier with the professional service they have provided.”

-“Scott and his team are exceptional!
-I went through two property managers before joining their team.
-I’ve been with them over five years now and would highly recomended them.
-They are honest and really try their best to take care of your property and tenant.”
+“Scott and his team are remarkable!
+Before joining their team, I went through two property managers.
+I have been with them for more than five years now and will definitely suggest them.
+In order to take care of your property and tenant, they are fair and truly do their best..”

 Let me get back to the details about the property in the example.
 What about the cash flow?